PRIMATES &

 Vertigo is a problem of the inner ear that affects your perception of gravity and your equilibrium.

-You become dizzy and you feel as if everything was spinning or swaying around you.
+You become dizzy and you feel as if everything is spinning or swaying around you.

 This condition usually comes and goes, but it has a very debilitating effect on the person who suffers from it.